scottbri/PyVMAX/README.md

 * Queries the Unisphere server and builds a list of all known VMAX arrays.
 * Then for each, we gather thin pool data for VMAX 2 and older, or SRP and Storage Group data for VMAX3.
 * In the end, the data structure is merely printed out for your enjoyment.
+* This example shows how to report the API last call resopnse time and overall average response time as well

 ```
 usage: example.py [-h] -url URL -user USER -passwd PASSWD